The Organic Substrate

 Ignorance Dissolving

-This era that is flooding and throwing most everything off kilter is surfacing reckonings with how we've applied ourselves prior and if we might have more to be, do, say, and feel.
-Not so you default to more programmed ignorance and fear-based control baselines or structures.
-Not to rest on hysteria and fear mongering.
-And not to believe in scarcity and mere survival.
+This era that is flooding and throwing most everything off kilter is surfacing reckonings with how we have applied ourselves prior and what more we have to be, do, say, and feel.

-But for creativity.
+For creativity.
 For innovation.
 For increased capacity.
 For the seismic and quantum.
+For something beyond mere survival.
 For an alternative understanding of self-love, self-respect, and self-regulation.
 For the collective.
 For true progress.
-For human-, not shareholder centricity.
+For human-centricity, not shareholder centricity.

 The Substrate Question